-When you have a marketing mindset, you ask how you can build brand awareness to help your target audience become familiar with your products and services, and you as well.
-Developing that know, like, and trust factor with your audience is key.
+When you have a marketing mindset, you ask how you can build brand awareness to help your target audience or ideal clients become familiar with your products, service offerings, and you as an industry expert.
+Developing the know, like, and trust factor with potential clients is key.

 As you develop a marketing mindset, ideas of how to meet marketing goals on a daily basis will come easily, but here are a few ways to get started: